My Olympic Spectator Experience

 What's It Like To Be An Olympic Fan?

 I live in England, about 100 miles from London, but it was clear that getting tickets without a sackload of cash or a sponsor connection was not going to be easy.
-The application process was tricky, as although the rules were simple, they were fraught with risk.
+The application process was tricky, as although the rules were simple, they were fraught with the risk of getting none or paying thousands of pound for too many tickets.

 I didn't get the exact tickets I wanted, but I did get some tickets to both the Olympic and Paralympic Games.
 The experience was wonderful, and one I'll remember forever.
 Here's my experience, with a few hints and tips in case you're lucky enough to be able to go one day.